 The University of Massachusetts (UMB) primarily caters to local students from Massachusetts.
 However, the college has grown both physically and online in the past two decades, fulfilling a 25-year “master plan” that includes expansion into the distance-education space.
-As a result, the university now offers an online history master’s degree.
-The program serves current K-12 teachers looking to expand their content knowledge or students who want to pursue a Ph.D. in history.
+As a result, the university now offers an online master's in history degree.
+The online education program serves current K-12 teachers looking to expand their content knowledge as well as students who wish to pursue a Ph.D. in history.
 Most of the program’s courses require between 250 and 300 pages of reading per week and 25 pages of writing per semester.

-The online history program limits admission to 15 to 20 students per cohort.
+The online master's degree in history limits its admission between 15 and 20 students per cohort.
 As such, UMB’s history program requires more competitive applicants than some peer offerings.
 The school requires a minimum undergraduate GPA of 3.0 — including a minimum GPA of 3.33 in history courses — from prospective students.
 Although applicants do not need to submit GRE scores, the school strongly recommends including them.

 UMB is regionally accredited by the New England Association of Schools and Colleges (NEASC).

 The oldest four-year public college in Alabama, The University of North Alabama (UNA) served as the state’s first teacher’s college and one of the nation’s first coeducational schools.
 The Florence-based school now offers several of its programs through distance education, including an online master's in history degree.
 The program allows full-time students to earn their degrees within two to three years.
 Aiming for flexibility, the history master's program also delivers all coursework asynchronously.